Education & Human Services students study human development and the physical development of infants,children, the elderly, and adolescents.

 • Phillip CrossmanCCV

-• Geri Bruso RNortheast Elementary Teacher
+• Geri Bruso Northeast Elementary Teacher

 Students study human development and investigate the physical, intellectual and socio-emotional development issues of infants, children, adolescents, people with disabilities and the elderly in preparation for a career as a service provider to these populations.
 The continuing development of interpersonal skills focuses on the importance of communication as a necessary skill for successful employment in the field.
 Students spend extensive time in the Stafford Children’s Center and at various community facilities. (for registration and more information on the Children’s Center click the above link)